gravitational/teleport/rfd/0100-proxy-ssh-grpc.md

 // Target indicates which server to connect to message Target {
-  // The server hostname/ip/uuid
+  // The hostname/ip/uuid of the remote host string host = 1;
-  string host = 1;
+  // The port to connect to on the remote host int port = 2;
-  // The cluster the server is a member of string cluster = 2;
+  // The cluster the server is a member of string cluster = 3;
   // The OS login
-  string login = 3;
+  string login = 4;
 }

 // Request for GetClusterDetails.